mongoosastic/mongoosastic/README.md

 Options for queries must adhere to the [javascript elasticsearch driver specs](http://www.elasticsearch.org/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-search).

 ### Raw queries
-A full ElasticSearch query object can be provided to mongoosastic through `.es_search()` method.
+A full ElasticSearch query object can be provided to mongoosastic through `.esSearch()` method.
 It can be useful when paging results.
 The query to be provided wraps the query object provided to `.search()` method and accepts the same options: